dataforgoodfr/quotaclimat/README.md

 docker compose up mediatree
 ```

+### Batch import based on time
+Use env variable `START_DATE` like in docker compose (epoch second format : 1705409797).

+Otherwise, default is yesterday midnight date.
 ### Fix linting
 Before committing, make sure that the line of codes you wrote are conform to PEP8 standard by running:
 ```bash